Servante/servante/README.md

 My name is Wes.
 I'm a self-taught web developer based out of Phoenix, Az.
 Interests include backend development and databases, although my front-end skills are growing. :)  I'm always eager to meet new people and new minds.
 Please reach out!

 - 🔭 Ruby on Rails
-- 🌱 I’m currently learning tailwind and machine learning/AI
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on web applications with AI
 - 💬 Ask me about pragmatic programming
 - 📫 How to reach me: [linkdin](https://www.linkedin.com/in/matthew-wesley-larson-694040218) || email: wesley.larson73@gmail.com